cc-archive/cc-cert-core/core/commons/index.md

 ![The Commons](https://github.com/creativecommons/cc-cert-map/blob/master/img/TheCommons.jpg "The Commons")

-The Commons module includes the following units of learning:
+The Commons module includes the following units of learning.
+Learning units have been sequenced to have a logical flow but you can take them in any order.
+Start with the one that interests you the most.

-1. Significance of the Commons
+* [Unit #1: Significance of the Commons](significance.md) - What is the history of the idea of a Commons and how is it manifested in the world today?
-2. Compare / Contrast Physical vs Digital Commons
+* [Unit #2: Compare / Contrast Physical vs Digital Commons](physical-digital.md) - Explore the issues of sharing physical vs digital content
-3. Understand Commons Opportunity
+* [Unit #3: Understand Commons Opportunity](opportunity.md) - How can society benefit from a thriving commons?
-4. Creative Commons
+* [Unit #4: Creative Commons](creative-commons.md) - How does the Creative Commons organization exemplify the concept of a digital commons?

 ## Learning Experience

-To help you learn The Commons each unit of learning has:
+To help you learn about The Commons each unit of learning has:

 1. A set of learning objectives